thomasboyt/Charcoal/app/templates/charcoal/readme.md

 ### Using grunt-neuter

-`grunt-neuter` is a plugin for managing "dependencies" between your app's various files.
+[`grunt-neuter`](https://github.com/trek/grunt-neuter) is a plugin for managing "dependencies" between your application's various scripts.
 Unlike RequireJS or Browserify or any number of other dependency management systems, `grunt-neuter` is only interested in concatinating your files together in the proper order.
 It has only one function you need to worry about: a global `require()` processor.

 With the default configuration, files should be referenced relative to your `app/` folder.
 For example, if you wanted to require `/app/foo/bar.js`, you'd simply say `require(foo/bar)`.

 ### Generating modules

 If you installed Yeoman and `generator-charcoal`, you can easily generate Ember "modules."
 These are simply folders grouping related functionality.
-An example module might be:
+An example module, generated with the command `yo charcoal:module my_module`, might be:

 ```
 app/
+ |--- modules/
        |--- my_module/
             |--- controller.js
             |--- model.js
             |--- route.js
             |--- view.js
             |--- my_module.handlebars
+test/
+ |--- specs/
+       |--- my_module_spec.js
 ```

 You can generate a module like this with `yo charcoal:module <module name>`.